Botanical Portraits

 This summer, one morning I visited the tiny lotus pond again and was mesmerized to see so many.
 I leaned into photograph the lotus and lost track of time, even as beads of sweat dripped down my checks.

-These hot weather beauties illuminate the pond and the contrast with the dark green foliage with deeply textured leaves
+These hot weather beauties illuminate the pond and contrast with their dark green textured foliage.

 A vibrant Monarch Butterfly (Danaus plexippus) glistens with water droplets!
 In the Spring and Summer I visited these special butterflies each week at the Butterfly Effect exhibit, a nature oasis at the Memphis Zoo.